ClimateImpactLab/dscim-facts-epa/README.md

 ## Running FACTS

 If you will be running FACTS, make sure that you have followed the **Formatting GMST/GMSL files** section above.
 To get started with FACTS, follow the [FACTS quick start instructions](https://fact-sealevel.readthedocs.io/en/latest/quickstart.html).
+If you are running on a Linux machine, proceed to the **Not Docker** section, otherwise proceed to the **Docker** section.

+### Docker

 If you are using a docker, you will need to additionally mount `dscim-facts-epa` by modifying the command in the facts quickstart to:

 ```bash
 docker run -it --volume=$HOME/facts:/opt/facts --volume=$HOME/dscim-facts-epa:/opt/dscim-facts-epa -w /opt/facts facts
 ```
+Replace `$HOME/dscim-facts-epa` and `$HOME/facts` with the path to your cloned `dscim-facts-epa` repository and facts repository, respectively.
+Once inside the docker, the script will need two additional packages to set up the FACTS experiments:

+```bash
+pip install xarray netcdf4
+```
+Now proceed to the **Running the bash script** step.

+### Not Docker

+To run FACTS outside of a docker, the user can simply use the `dscim-facts-epa` environment installed above.
+Activate the environment by typing `conda activate dscim-facts-epa` and proceed to the next section.

+### Running the bash script

-Replacing the paths to `FACTS` and `dscim-facts-epa` to the paths to your cloned repositories.
-The user must then make modifications to the `scripts/facts.runs/facts_runs.sh` script to ensure all files are found and run specifications are set.
+The user must now make modifications to the `scripts/facts.runs/facts_runs.sh` script to ensure all files are found and run specifications are set.
 Those changes are:
  - on line 3 of the script, change `pulse_years` to the desired pulse years to be run by FACTS
  - on line 4, change `gas` to the desired gases to be run by FACTS
  - on line 5, change `facts_dir` to where you have cloned your FACTS repository.
 Both this directory and the dscim-facts-epa directory will not need to be set if you are running in a docker
  - on line 5, change `dscim_facts_epa_dir` to where you have cloned this repository

-Once you have done so, activate your installed FACTS virtual environment.
-This script will need two additional packages to set up the FACTS experiments:

-```bash
-pip install xarray netcdf4
-```

 Now run: